-We are thankful to Antonio Cabrales, Sanjeev Goyal and Fernando Vega-Redondo, for their feedback on early versions of the manuscript and advice on the presentation of our results.
-G.C. acknowledges the Swiss Natural Science Fundation (grant no PBFRP2\_145872).
-A.S. acknowledges support from Ministerio de Econom\'\i a y Competitividad (MINECO, Spain) through grant PRODIEVO.
+We are thankful to Antonio Cabrales, Claudio Castellano, Sanjeev Goyal, Angel S\'anchez and Fernando Vega-Redondo for their feedback on early versions of the manuscript and advice on the presentation of our results.
+This work was supported by the Swiss Natural Science Foundation (grant no PBFRP2\_145872) and the EU project CoeGSS (grant no 676547).